 If you get a chance to visit this picturesque and charming city, do not miss it.

-- Weather - The weather in Cuba is tropical with the average temperature of 21°C in January and 27°C in July.
+- Weather - The weather in Cuba is tropical with an average temperature of 21°C in January and 27°C in July.
 The rainy season starts in May and lasts up to October.
-Cuba is characterized by the warm water the whole year round.
+Cuba is characterized by the warm water the whole year-round.

 - Airports - Jose Marti International Airport in Havana, with three separate terminals, is the largest and busiest airport in Cuba, used for all other international flights.